opendaylight/docs/docs/user-guide/daexim-user-guide.rst

 Scheduling Export
 ^^^^^^^^^^^^^^^^^

-The **schedule-export** RPC exports the data at a specific time in the future.
-The ``run-at`` time may be specified as an absolute UTC time or a relative offset from the server clock.
-Attempts to schedule an export in the past times are rejected.
-Each file has a JSON-encoded object that contains module data from the corresponding data store.
-Module data is not included in the object for any module identified in the exclusion list.
+The **schedule-export** RPC exports data from data store at a specific time in the future.
+Each exported file has a JSON-encoded object that contains module data from the corresponding data store.
 Each file contains at least one empty JSON object.
-In a clustered environment, if *local-node-only* is provided with a value of *true*, the export operation is performed only on the node on which the RPC was received; otherwise, the export operation is performed on all nodes in the cluster.

 **URL:** ``http://<controller-ip>:<restconf-port>/restconf/operations/data-export-import:schedule-export``